What Is Safety Policy in Aviation SMS

-When developing your Safety Policy, there a number of questions you need to ask about it to ensure that the policy is complete.
+When developing your Safety Policy, there are a number of questions you need to ask about it to ensure that the policy is complete.
 Here are 20 questions you should ask about your Safety Policy in aviation SMS.

 Safety Policy Commitments to Safety

 Commitments to safety are one way that your company tells employees how safety will be facilitated.
 These commitments are an integral part of your safety culture.
-While these commitments are TO safety, they are actually FOR staff and front line employees to see that you are dedicated to making their operational environment safer.
+While these commitments are TO safety, they are actually FOR staff and front-line employees to see that you are dedicated to making their operational environment safer.